mkreiser/ITC-Backend/README.md

 1. On local, open a terminal

-2. Run `python manage.py dumpdata --exclude auth.permission --exclude contenttype --exclude corsheaders > data.json`.
+2. Run `python manage.py dumpdata --exclude auth.permission --exclude contenttypes --exclude corsheaders > data.json`.
 This exports the server to a JSON file.
 This is the backup of the server.
 The server can be restored from this file.

 3. Move this file to `db_backups` and rename it with the current date (and time preferably).